 2. No study name or shortened study title

-Due to limited time, resources and messaging options, a study brand needs to change a complex clinical trial into a memorable, patient-friendly health care choice.
-Developing a catchy study name and a shorter more relevant study title makes your study more recognizable and approachable, and it promotes brand recognition with study sites.
+Due to limited time, resources, and messaging options, a clinical study brand needs to change a complex clinical trial into a memorable, patient-friendly health care choice.
+Developing a catchy study name and a shorter more relevant study title makes your study more recognizable and approachable.
+It promotes brand recognition with study sites.

 Carefully select a memorable study name that says something about your study and will make your study stand out.

 3. Duplicate study names

 Choosing a study name that has already been used for multiple studies with the same or similar indication can easily lead to confusion and negate the benefits of your branding.

 When deciding on a study name, explore several options.
 Vet each option to ensure that the study name isn’t used for similar type studies, isn’t the branded name of a medical device, drug, or facility, isn’t trademarked, and isn’t a medical term or the name of an organization.